ipgdbali/entity/README.md

 A C++ header only Entity library.

 ## Description
-A library to creates a structure (C\C++ struct) on runtime.\
+A library to creates C\C++ struct runtime.

-This structure (called entity) has data member which is called by attribute (attr for short) and defined by class CField.
-Every CField has name and size which gives attributes its corresponding value.
-CFields class takes one or more CField as argument for its construction.
+This structure (called entity) has data member which is called by attribute and is defined earlier before a corresponding entity is created.
-This CFields is a template argument to construct Entity.
-Entity constructed by specific CFields has attributes defined in CFields.
+Each attribute has a name and a size.
+A name may be used to access its attribute value from an entitiy.
+While its size is size of an allocated space in memory to store its value.
+CField is a class to represent definition of an attribute.
+Attributes is collected in a specific class named CFields (note the 's' suffix).
+The order they are supplied to CFields class is also the order of their index.
+The first supplied CField class become attribute of index 0 when accessed from corresponding entity class.
+CFields class also contains other information derived from supplied attributes from constructor.
+Please see IFields interface for list of method that CFields class needs to have.
+After CFields class is instanced, supply it instance into an entity class like CEntitiy::Unique or CEntitiy::Array to create instance of an entity class.
+An entity class will then make attributes (C\C++ struct data member) based information on CFields class.
-An entity may have its attribute value to be copied from or to another variable or memory.
+Every attributes in an entitiy may have its value to be copied from or into another variable/memory.

 ## Get started
 ### 1. Create a Fields from Field